Newly Diagnosed with Metastatic Breast Cancer

 You may not know what questions to ask your oncologist, nurse or other health care providers.
 To help you get started, we have a list of questions to ask your health care providers about your diagnosis and treatment.

-It may be helpful to download and print Susan G. Komen®‘s Questions to Ask Your Doctor About Metastatic Breast Cancer resource and take it with you to your next doctor appointment.
-There’s plenty of space to write down the answers to these questions, which you can refer to later.
+It may be helpful to download and print Susan G. Komen®‘s Questions to Ask Your Doctor About Metastatic Breast Cancer resource and write on it at your next doctor’s appointment.
+Or, you can download, type and save it on your computer, tablet or phone during a telehealth visit using an app such as Adobe.
+Plenty of space and a notes section are provided to jot down answers to the questions.

 There are other Questions to Ask Your Doctor resources on many different breast cancer topics, such as our Questions to Ask Your Doctor About Clinical Trials resource, you may wish to download.
 They are a nice tool for people recently diagnosed with metastatic breast cancer, who may be too overwhelmed to know where to begin to gather information.